anthonyamaro15/Cascade-Tech/README.md

 <br />

-> ## after you login it will add a new property to users information.
+> ## after you login, it will add a new property to users information.
 >
 > ## if you try to login with the wrong password it will add a type of FAILED